alirezafalamarzi/ByteQA/README.md

 # ByteQA
-Social platform for posting programming questions and responses.
+A Social Platform for posting programming questions and responses.
 This project was completed in only 5 days from the ground up back in December 2023.
 I moved the repository from my university's GitLab account to my personal Github account.

 # Features: